isaacs/node-tar/README.md

 - `umask` Filter the modes of entries like `process.umask()`.
 - `dmode` Default mode for directories
 - `fmode` Default mode for files
-- `dirCache` A Map object of which directories exist.
 - `maxMetaEntrySize` The maximum size of meta entries that is supported.
 Defaults to 1 MB.